Lindokuhle Sobekwa in Conversation with Renée Mussai

-Lindokuhle Sobekwa announced as inaugural recipient of the £50,000 John Kobal Foundation Fellowship
+Part of the John Kobal Foundation Fellowship Lecture Series

 The Fellowship, worth £50,000, is awarded every two years to an artist or collective who, in the view of an international selection board appointed by the Foundation, has established an outstanding body of lens-based work.